ceeriil/DailyLoogies/README.md

 ## 🛠️ Features of Daily Loogie

 - **Bid for todays Loogies**: Users can place bids on the Loogie NFT.
-- **Refund**: Users receive refunds for their bids if they are not the highest bidder for a particular auction at.
+- **Refund**: Users receive refunds for their bids if they are not the highest bidder for a particular auction at
 - **Vote**: Users can vote on their suggestion of the next Loogie
 - **History**: See bid history and their winners
 - All proceeds goes to the Buidl Guidl Address